truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/AuditingSCALE.md

 ## overview
-The **Audit** screen provides an audit trail of all actions performed by user.
+TrueNAS SCALE audit logs provide a trail of all actions performed by user or service (SMB, middleware).
+Auditing includes the SMB service, and users and session events.

+The audit function backend are both the syslog and Samba debug library.
+Syslog sends audit messages via explicit syslog call with configurable prioirty (WARNING is the default) and facility (for example, USER).
+The default is syslog sent audit messages.
+Debug sends audit messages from the Samba debug library and have a configurable severity (WARNING, NOTICE, or INFO).

-The **System Settings > Audit** screen lists all actions performed with the action type whether in the UI or through the API.
+The **System Settings > Audit** screen lists all session, user, or SMB events.
-Logs include who performed the action, the originating IP address, timestamp and a short string of the action performed.
+Logs include who performed the action, timestamp, event type, and a short string of the action performed (event data).

-## SMB Share and Service Auditing

-This module is only supported for SMB2 protocol-negotiated SMB sessions (or higher).
-SMB1 connections to shares with auditing enabled are rejected.
-This module is stackable.

-SMB1 connections are not permitted to shares where auditing is enabled.
-If we fail to generate our connection info, then TCON should be rejected since we are unable to properly audit.
+SCALE includes a man page with more information on the VFS auditing functions.
+Log in as the root user, go to **Shell**, and enter `man vfs_truenas_audit` at the prompt.
+This information is also available [here](https://github.com/truenas/samba/blob/SCALE-v4-19-stable/docs-xml/manpages/vfs_truenas_audit.8.xml).

-### Event Types of SMB Auditing
+### Auditing Event Types
+Session and user auditing event types:
+{{< expand "Authentication Events" "v" >}}
+Audit message generated every time a client logs into the SCALE UI or an SSH session. or makes changes user credentials.
+{{< /expand >}}
+{{< expand "Method Call Events" "v" >}}
+Audit message generated every time a client the currently logged in user creates a new user account or makes changes user credentials.
+{{< /expand >}}

 SMB auditing events logged:
 {{< expand "Connect Events" "v" >}}
 SMB audit message generated every time an SMB client performs and SMB tree connection (TCON) to a given share.
 Each session can have zero or more TCONs.
 {{< /expand >}}
 {{< expand "Disconnect Events" "v" >}}
 SMB audit message generated every time an SMB client performs and SMB tree disconnect to a given share.
-Each session can have zero or more TCONs.
 {{< /expand >}}
 {{< expand "Create Events" "v" >}}
-SMB audit message generated every time an SMB client performs an SMB create operation on a given TCON, but does not log internally-initiated create operations.
+SMB audit message generated every time an SMB client performs an SMB create operation on a given tree connection (TCON), but does not log internally-initiated create operations.
 Each SMB tree connection can have multiple open files.
 {{< /expand >}}
 {{< expand "Read or Write Events" "v" >}}